 Converse with caution

 Although some people pass the time on an airplane through conversations with strangers, others would prefer to keep to themselves.
 Be mindful of the cues your fellow passenger is giving; if they avoid eye contact, leave them be.
 If you do strike up a conversation, speak in soft tones, as loud and disruptive conversation can disturb the rest of the cabin.
-If you want to win over fellow passengers, clue them into these items you can still get for free on planes.

 Avoid bringing smelly food